About Mitra Ara

 Bio:

-Dr. Mitra Ara is Associate Professor of Persian and Iranian Studies and Founding Director of the Persian Studies Program in the College of Liberal & Creative Arts at San Francisco State University.
-As a cultural historian, she lectures in the Department of Modern Languages and Literatures, and Middle East Studies program where she teaches cultures of the Persianate Societies, both ancient and modern, in addition to the Asian and ancient Iranian religions including the minorities’ traditions.
+Dr. Mitra Ara is a Persian and Iranian Studies Professor and Founding Director of the Persian Studies Program in the College of Liberal & Creative Arts at San Francisco State University.
+As a cultural historian, she lectures in the Department of Modern Languages and Literatures, and Middle East Studies program.
+She teaches cultures of the Persianate Societies, both ancient and modern, in addition to the Asian and ancient Iranian religions, including the minorities’ traditions.

-By establishing the first multidisciplinary Persian Studies Minor program in the entire California State University system, Dr. Ara hopes to provide a uniquely designed resource for understanding, studying, and appreciating Persian cultural heritage.
-This minor program allows students and faculty to explore Persian and Iranian history, languages, literatures, arts, and cultures in all its manifestations, and expose students to a broadly defined vision that spans and includes the diverse geographic and the linguistic landscape of both historic and modern Persian societies including Afghanistan, Iran, and Tajikistan.
+By establishing the first and only multidisciplinary Persian Studies Minor program in the California State University system, Dr. Ara has provided a uniquely designed academic resource for understanding, studying, and appreciating Persian cultural heritage.
+This minor program allows students and faculty to explore Persian and Iranian history, languages, literatures, arts, and cultures in all their manifestations.
+It exposes students to a broadly defined vision that spans and includes the diverse geographic and linguistic landscape of historic and modern Persian societies including Afghanistan, Iran, and Tajikistan.